kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 ![Travis cli](../../assets/ci-comparison/travis/dashboard.png)

-Here for the first project Travis cannot really decide if the build has failed or not.
-For the second project even though the latest build is successful (not shown in the picture), Travis shows a failed build from 5 days ago.
+In the picture above,  for the first project Travis cannot really decide if the build has failed or not.
+For the second project, even though the latest build is successful (not shown in the picture), Travis shows a failed build from 5 days ago.

-All configuration happens via the Travis YML file which is very powerful and has everything you would possible need for.
+All configuration happens via the Travis YML file which is very powerful and has everything you would possibly need for.
 [Caching](https://docs.travis-ci.com/user/caching/) has first class support in Travis and you can configure easily multiple directories (Maven and Gradle in my case).

 A nice UI touch is the fact that you can monitor your cache size in the UI: